Online Spanish Medical Interpreter Certification

 Foreign language interpreters help patients who lack fluency in English access necessary medical services.
 Spanish medical interpreters do not need a specific degree or certification.
 A few voluntary training programs can be completed partially online.

-According to the U.S. Bureau of Labor Statistics (BLS), many interpreters hold a bachelor's degree, but the most important qualification for Spanish/English interpreters is fluency in both English and Spanish.
 Spanish medical interpreter programs are often offered at the certificate level, and are typically on-campus programs that may require an internship.
 Hybrid programs that allow some coursework to be completed online are available, but relatively rare.
 Some programs require a test of fluency for admission.

 Professional certification for interpreters is voluntary, but can help demonstrate fluency.
 If you plan to seek certification, check on any educational requirements for the certification you wish to pursue.